Azure/autorest/Documentation/swagger_handling.md

     }
 ............
 ```
-where not-nullable types are changed into their nullable wrapper if it's optional and a validation is added if a nullable type is marked as required.
+where a not-nullable type is changed into its nullable wrapper if it's optional and a validation is added if a nullable type is marked as required.

-> Note that parameters that has field `in` as path are always required and it's `required` field will be ignored.
+> Note that parameters that have field `in` as path are always required and the `required` field will be ignored.

-Properties, however, doesn't not contain a required field since it's a list of Swagger schema and there is not placeholder for a `'required'` field.
+Properties, however, doesn't not contain a required field since it's a list of Swagger schema and there is no placeholder for a `'required'` field.
 Instead, Each definition scheme can specify a `'required'` array that tells which ones in the property list are required.
 An example is shown below.
 ```json
 "Product": {
   "required": [